intsystems/bayes_deep_compression/docs/blog/posts/bayes_pruning.md

 Ideally, the class of variational distributions parametrized by $\phi$ should contain $p(\mathbf{w} | y, \mathbf{x}, \Theta)$.
 If $q$ is exactly posterior then the ELBO will be exactly the evidence (not just lower bound)!

 Practically, we don't know the exact posterior but we know it up to the normalisation.
-It is followed from thes bayesian theorem:
+It is followed from thes Bayesian theorem:

 $$
    p(\mathbf{w} | y, \mathbf{x}, \Theta) \propto p(y | \mathbf{w}, \mathbf{x}) p(\mathbf{w} | \Theta).